 Public transit offers the best way to get to the Rijksmuseum.
 You can take a bus or taxi, hop off a bus tour, or take the Line 52 subway or Line 2 tram.

 The subway and tram each have a stop that’s a 10-minute walk from the Rijksmuseum.
-When visiting Amsterdam, grab a public transport city card to make meandering around this beautiful city a breeze!
+Grab a public transport city card when visiting Amsterdam to make meandering around this beautiful city a breeze!

-But if you’re feeling adventurous, why not visit the Rijksmuseum by renting a bicycle?
+But if you’re feeling adventurous, why not rent a bicycle to visit the Rijksmuseum?
 Amsterdam is known worldwide for being one of the most bicycle-friendly cities!

 See Related: Best Bike Tours In Amsterdam

 The Rijksmuseum is open year-round, but the best time to visit depends on your interests.
 The museum is busiest during the summer months and national holidays.
-So, if you’re looking for a more relaxed experience, it’s best to visit during the off-season.
+If you’re looking for a more relaxed experience, visiting during the off-season is best.

 Every museum has various times of day when they tend to be a bit busier and have slower hours that are ideal for families and people looking to take it easy.
 The Rijksmuseum is at its most active between 11 am and 3 pm.
 Those looking to dodge the crowds can slip in before or after these times.